membraneframework/boombox/python/docs/index.rst

 These operations can also be combined - read from boombox, process the stream and write it to another boombox.
 A demo showing an example of this can be found `here <https://https://github.com/membraneframework/boombox/tree/master/python/examples/anonymise_demo.py>`_.
-It utilizes AI tools to make a WebRTC stream "anonymous" - it utilizes multiple AI models to blur the users face, distorts their voice and transcribes their speech.
+It utilizes AI tools to make a WebRTC stream "anonymous" - it uses multiple AI models to blur the users face, distorts their voice and transcribes their speech.
 More details inside the demo.